 When arrested by the Hollywood Police Department or Broward County Sheriff’s Office in Hollywood, charges are passed on to the State Attorney’s Office for the Seventeenth Judicial Circuit.

 Rossen Law Firm works closely with the state prosecutors to get the best possible outcome for our clients.
-Our attorneys, Adam and Manny, are experienced with the office and its prosecutors and are able to work with them to negotiate a dismissal, diversion program, or plea deal that gives our clients the second chance they need.
+Our incredible criminal defense attorneys, led by Adam and Manny, are experienced with the office and its prosecutors and are able to work with them to negotiate a dismissal, diversion program, or plea deal that gives our clients the second chance they need.

 - Click here to see how Rossen Law Firm got a complete dismissal on an Aggravated Battery on a Police Officer charge in Hollywood.

 - See how our attorneys at Rossen Law Firm got the charges dropped for a Disorderly Conduct and Resisting Arrest case in Hollywood.